Peppers are some of the most versatile ingredients to cook with. From stuffed bell peppers to

-Most people don’t have a dehydrator, so you will have to use the oven.
-Most ovens have a minimum heat of around 200F degrees.
-This will cause your peppers to cook slightly during dehydration, but will also dry the peppers more quickly.
+Most people don’t have a dehydrator, so you may have to use the oven.
+Most ovens have a minimum heat of around 200°F. This will cause your peppers to cook slightly during dehydration, but will also dry the peppers more quickly.

 Time needed: 12 hours.

 This is typically around 175-200°F.

 - Arrange peppers on an oven-safe cookie drying sheet

 This allows air to circulate all around the pepper.
 Place peppers face down (the opposite of what we did in this picture works better (learned from trial and error!).

 The baking sheet will ensure peppers don’t fall into your oven when they shrivel and dry.

 - Bake for 6-12 hours or until peppers snap when bent

 Peppers should be brittle, with no bending at all.

 In A Dehydrator